Youmie34/IOT-Project/README.md

 bme680/servo-code, dashboard

 ## Connection:
-Code to exchange data between website and server and srver and client microcontroller
+Code to exchange data between website and server and server and client microcontroller

 ## Servo:
 Code to turn the servo on and off